simplecrawler/simplecrawler/README.md

     and use cases where it's better to have false positives than fail to discover a resource.

-    It's definitely not a solution for every case, though —  If you're writing a link checker or validator, though, you don't want erroneous 404s throwing errors.
+    It's definitely not a solution for every case, though — if you're writing a link checker or validator, you don't want erroneous 404s throwing errors.
 Therefore, simplecrawler allows you to tune discovery in a few key ways: